 The official language is Balinese and Bahasa Indonesian, but you should have no trouble speaking in English.

 The official currency is the Indonesian Rupiah.
-At the time of this article, $1 Australian dollar roughly equates to 10,000 rupiah.
-Some businesses charge in USD, but this is largely frowned upon and slowly being fazed out.
+At the time of this article, 1 Australian dollar roughly equates to 10,000 rupiahs.
+Some businesses charge in USD, but this is largely frowned upon and is slowly being fazed out.

 I’ve never had any problems using an ATM, but your bank may charge quite a high fee and most ATMs only release between $200 – $300.
 Some banks offer no-charge ATMs so check that out.